 4-4 - Using Intel® Inspector XE 2011 to Find Data Races in Multithreaded Code - Retired

 4-5 - Curing Thread Imbalance Using Intel® Parallel Amplifier

 4-6 - Getting Code Ready for Parallel Execution with Intel® Parallel Composer - Revised

 4-7 - Optimize Data Structures and Memory Access Patterns to Improve Data Locality - New

-On March 9, 2010 The Parallel Programming Community published a collection of technical papers to provide software developers with the most current technical information on Application Threading, Synchronization, Memory Management and Programming Tools.
-We look forward to your thoughts and feedback and encourage you to participate in the discussion and ask question in our Threading on Intel® Parallel Architectures forum.
+On March 9, 2010 The Parallel Programming Community (renamed the Intel Modern Code Developer Community in July, 2015) published a collection of technical papers to provide software developers with the most current technical information on Application Threading, Synchronization, Memory Management and Programming Tools.
+These threading techniques remain important to achieving high performance on Intel® Xeon® and Intel® Xeon Phi™ Coprocessors.
+We look forward to your thoughts and feedback and encourage you to participate in the discussion and ask question in our Modern code for Parallel Architectures forum.

 The objective of the Intel® Guide for Developing Multithreaded Applications is to provide guidelines for developing efficient multithreaded applications across Intel-based symmetric multiprocessors (SMP) and/or systems with Hyper-Threading Technology.
 An application developer can use the advice in this document to improve multithreading performance and minimize unexpected performance variations on current as well as future SMP architectures built with Intel® processors.

 The Guide provides general advice on multithreaded performance.
 Hardware-specific optimizations have deliberately been kept to a minimum.
 In future versions of the Guide, topics covering hardware-specific optimizations will be added for developers willing to sacrifice portability for higher performance.